brainhackorg/brainhack-local-template_1/README.md

 2) You can add more information to the Information section, if required.
 However, please make sure to keep the Code of Conduct link, so everyone participating is aware of it;
 3) Update the Projects section, ensuring that all participants have access to the projects that are intented to be worked on during the Brainhack;
 4) Get in touch: update your contact information, adding the channels that will be used during Brainhack.
 Also update the organizers list;
-5) Add the institutions that are supporting this local Brainhack
+5) Add the institutions that are supporting this local Brainhack.